Maarten Steinbuch: Entrepreneurship and valorisation

 An important leitmotiv in Steinbuch's career is the concurrent focus on fundamental research as well as valorisation.
 He is member of advisory and supervisory boards at multiple companies and foundations and (co-)founded start-up companies including MI-Partners, Mechatronics Academy, Steinbuch in Motion, Eindhoven Medical Robotics, Preceyes The latter three are in the field of high precision surgical robotics, eye surgery (Preceyes), and vascular surgery (Microsure).
 As CEO of Eindhoven Medical Robotics, Steinbuch has expressed the ambition to create more than 1000 jobs within 10 years in Eindhoven and create an industry on designing, building and selling-high tech medical equipment.

-Steinbuch is considered one of the frontrunners in connecting academia and industry in the Eindhoven Brainport region and nationwide.
-He is faculty member of SingularityU NL and a regular keynote speaker at international SingularityU events.
-In his view of the next generation university academia becomes an open innovation space and co-creation hotspot with part time positions for ‘residents’ from industry, art, government, and societal institutions.
-This concept is now being explored as a regional collaboration between knowledge institutions and industry in the 'Eindhoven Engine'.
+Steinbuch has been involved in initiatives aimed at strengthening collaboration between academic and industry in the Eindhoven Brainport region and at the national level.
+He is a faculty member of SingularityU NL and has participated as a keynote speaker at international SingularityU events.

+He has outlined a concept of a "next generation university," in which academic institutions function as open innovation environments with participation from industry, the arts, government, and other sectors.
+Elements of this approach have been explored through regional collaborations between knowledge institutions and industry, including the Eindhoven Engine initiative.

 Outreach

-Steinbuch is a prolific blogger, reaching out to peers, industry and society on a plethora of subjects.
-He maintains a well-visited website and is an active member of the Twitter community.
-He is a regular guest at Dutch national radio and television programmes such as the prime-time show De Wereld Draait Door and is often interviewed in newspapers.
+Steinbuch is a frequent blogger, reaching out to peers, industry and society on various subjects.
+He maintains a website and is an active member of the Twitter community.
+He is a regular guest at Dutch national radio and television programs such as the prime-time show De Wereld Draait Door and is often interviewed in newspapers.
 At an international level he appeared in BBC World and BBC news (UK), RTL West and ARD (Germany).
 From 2001-2015 Steinbuch was chairman of the 'Stichting Techniekpromotie' educating and inspiring children aged 4–18 in science and technology.

 Steinbuch has inspired the establishment of TU/e student teams participating in the World Solar Challenge for solar powered vehicles (the TU/e car 'Stella' won the Cruiser Class in 2013, 2015, and 2017), RoboCup for robot soccer (the TU/e Tech United team is a five time world champion in the midsize league), and RoboCup for service robots (the TU/e Tech United team is world champion in the @Home Standard Platform League).